m4v15/country-express/README.md

 NOTES:

 - currently a work in progress, have branches for solutions up to end of step 2.
+- Aims are to teach:
+  - how to set up express-handlebars (via walkthrough)
+  - learn HBS syntax (via challenges)

 ## Steps for delivery